Church of The Epiphany (Philadelphia)

-The Church of the Epiphany was an Episcopal congregation in Philadelphia, Pennsylvania.
+The Church of The Epiphany was an Episcopal congregation in Philadelphia, Pennsylvania, in the United States.
 Founded in 1834, it merged with St. Luke's Church in 1898 to form The Church of St. Luke and the Epiphany.
 Its 1834 Greek Revival building, designed by architect Thomas Ustick Walter and located at 1501-15 Chestnut Street, was demolished in 1902.

 History

 In 1833, Dr. Caspar Morris, Alexander W. Johnston, Robert Coldcleugh, and Lewis R. Ashhurst proposed a new congregation for the growing neighborhood around Broad and Chestnut Streets.
 The cornerstone was laid on March 24, 1834, by Bishop William White with the first service held in the basement of the Church the following August.
 The Church of the Epiphany was consecrated on Oct 12, 1834, by Bishop White; The Rev. Stephen H. Tyng, rector of St. Paul's Church, Philadelphia, was called as the first Rector.
 Dr. Tyng was a leader of the evangelical movement and the church became a meeting place for evangelicals from all denominations.
 He was an outspoken critic of the Roman Catholic Church, yet he was a fierce opponent of the Philadelphia Nativist Riots (1844).
 His autocratic style and strident views, however, had limited appeal beyond those in the small evangelical community.

 The Rev. James H. Fowles, rector of St. Batholomew's Church, Colleton County, SC, was called to be rector in 1845.
 Under his leadership the debt of the church was liquidated, the building was enlarged and the interior renovated to be more in keeping with contemporary Episcopal practice.
 His health began to deteriorate during the fourth year of his rectorate.
 He died on March 5, 1854, near Wateree, SC.